Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/r/rocm/USER.md

 and installing a newer version depends on other software on the system also and is not as trivial as it would be on a PC.**

+## Use via EasyBuild-generated modules

-The EasyBuild installation with the EasyConfigs mentioned below will do two things:
+The EasyBuild installation with the EasyConfigs mentioned below will do three things:

 1. It will copy the container to your own file space.
-We realise containers can be big, but it ensures that you have complete control over when a container is removed again.
+We realise containers can be big, but it ensures that you have complete control over when a container is removed.

     We will remove a container from the system when it is not sufficiently functional anymore, but the container may still work for you.